Paddington 2 Love

 - Miss Kitts’ newsstand (and her budding romance with The Major)

 Every single one of these peripheral characters pull their weight in pushing the story forward.
 Paddington’s loss is felt by every single one of them.
 This in turn means they will do all they can to help get him back.

 Plus, The Judge – and Paddington’s haircut calamity, not to mention his being on the train with them all as well – was absolutely hilarious.
 Arf!

 TOP TIP: Peripheral characters are frequently thought of as ‘throwaways’, but Paddington 2 shows us they can not only perform their own function, they can help push the plot forward meaningfully AND add to the storyworld.
 MORE: 7 Characters That Nearly Always A Big Mistake

 Want more script reading secrets?

-My sell-out course, BREAKING INTO SCRIPT READING is back for its FOURTH year in 2018!
+My sell-out course, BREAKING INTO SCRIPT READING is back for its SIXTH year in 2020!
 If you’re interested in becoming a script reader, or finding out more how script readers may assess YOUR own writing – or both! – then this is the course for you.
-The course will run 3-4th February and early bird tickets are on sale now.
+ULTRA early bird tickets are on sale now.
 GET THEM HERE, or click the pic on the left.
 See you there!